An extra boost for water quality from 2025 onwards

 Monitoring

-Regulation and licensing, supervision and enforcement
+Regulations and permits, supervision enforcement

 Water systems management